Reds vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will hand the ball to Alex Cobb (6-5) for his 25th start of the season.
+- The Giants will hand the ball to Logan Webb (9-10) for his 28th start of the season.

-- In 24 starts this season, he's earned a quality start in 10 of them.
+- He has started 27 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 17 of them.

-- Cobb has pitched five or more innings in two straight games and will look to extend that streak.
+- Webb has six starts in a row of five innings or more.

-- He has made 24 appearances and finished six of them without allowing an earned run.
+- He has two appearances this season with zero earned runs allowed out of his 27 chances this season.

 |Opponent